Sywell Aerodrome: The Blades

-2 Excel, the parent company of The Blades also have subsidiary businesses at the aerodrome and under the 2Excel Broadsword banner operate air charter services with types ranging from a Beech King Air to a Boeing 737.
+2 Excel, the parent company of the Blades, also have subsidiary businesses at the aerodrome and under the 2Excel Broadsword banner operate air charter services with types ranging from a Beech King Air to a Boeing 737.
 They also undertake work for the UK Government most especially the UK Maritime & Coastguard Agency and Oil Spill Response using a modified Boeing 727 aircraft.

 Air Leasing/Ultimate Warbirds

-In January 2016, Air Leasing Ltd, operators of the famous 'Grace Spitfire- Supermarine Spitfire TR.IX ML407 moved to Sywell Aerodrome.
-Initially based in a new build 'blister' type hangar named 'The Spitfire Blister' but known locally as 'Graceland' – they have now expanded to fill two more.
+In January 2016, Air Leasing Ltd, operators of the famous 'Grace Spitfire'- Supermarine Spitfire TR.9 ML407 'OU-V' moved to Sywell Aerodrome.
+Initially based in a single new build 'blister' type hangar named 'The Spitfire Blister' but known locally as 'Graceland' – they have now expanded to fill two more.
 AL specialise in the maintenance and restoration of vintage 'warbird' type aircraft such as the Spitfire, Hurricane, P-51 Mustang and Sea Fury.

 A subsidiary, Ultimate Warbird Flights, operate several two-seat warbirds for trial experience flights in Spitfire, Mustang, and Hispano Buchon aircraft.
 Four of the resident warbirds operate as the Ultimate Fighters display team – usually displaying Mustang, Spitfire, Hispano Buchon and Thunderbolt aircraft across the UK and Europe.

 Sywell Airshow

+The Aerodrome has hosted many airshows and fly ins over the years.